kilbot/WooCommerce-POS-Manual/en/features/pos-only-products.md

 tags: filtering, pos-only, product display
 ---

 There may be situations where you need to hide a product from either your Online store or your POS.

 With WooCommerce POS this can be achieved using the POS Visibility setting on the product edit page.

 ### Enabling POS Only Products

-POS Only Products is not enabled by default.
+**POS Only Products is not enabled by default.**

-To enable POS Only Products go to <code>WP Admin > POS > Settings > General</code>
+To enable POS Only Products go to <code>WP Admin > POS > Settings > Products</code>

 ![Enable POS Only Products](http://wcpos.com/wp-content/uploads/2014/09/enable-pos-only-products.png "Enable POS Only Products")